 - Evaluate developer’s work – efficiency, goal achievement, work cadence.
 Give your feedback;

-- Share the results of peers’ questionnaires (don’t quote, just highlight the most important), discuss pros and cons that were revealed;
+- Share the results of peers’ questionnaires (don’t quote, just highlight the most important), discuss the pros and cons that were revealed;

-- If you get a positive answer to the previous question, discuss the developer’s career growth, create a development plan for the next six to twelve months.
+- If you get a positive answer to the previous question, discuss the developer’s career growth, and create a development plan for the next six to twelve months.

 The organization of developer onboarding processes can differ from company to company.
-The sequence of steps and approaches can be changed, you can also come up with your own ideas.
+The sequence of steps and approaches can be changed, you can also come up with your ideas.
 Nevertheless, successful developer onboarding within the first three months requires:

 - Familiarize a newcomer with work processes;

 - Arrange collaboration with a tutor;